| |

 |

 At the same time as was organized this annual contest by the recreation committee to select the official song, other songs were also qualified of “official”.
-For instance the ones selected by the manufacturers of carnival floats:
+For instance:

 |